High School Activities Director: Job Description & Requirements

 Prospective directors may first work as teachers before moving into this administrative position.
 Although specific teacher license requirements vary by state, prospective teachers must generally have a bachelor's degree in education or a related field, complete an approved training program, have supervised teaching experience and successfully pass competency exams.
 Candidates that hold a bachelor's degree but do not hold the necessary education courses to become a teacher may participate in alternative licensure programs.
 Some employers may prefer to hire activities directors who hold a master's degree in areas such as education administration or educational leadership.

 According to the U.S. Bureau of Labor Statistics, BLS, some states may require school activities directors to have an education administrator's license (www.bls.gov).
 Requirements for an education administrator's license typically include a master's degree, passing a state exam and completing on-the-job training with a mentor.
 In order to keep their skills current, school activities directors may be required to participate in continuing education courses in evaluation methods, curriculum training and teacher observation.

 Salary Information and Career Outlook

-Related to High School Activities Director: Job Description, Duties and Requirements
+Related to High School Activities Director: Job Description & Requirements

 - Recently Updated